JohanVanslembrouck/corolib/examples/transform/README.md

 * p02XXtrf(.exe) is produced by using #include "lbcoroutine.h".

-# Dealing with the 3 variants of await_suspend(std::coroutine_handle<>)

-The await_suspend(std::coroutine_handle<>) function can return
-* void
-* a bool
-* a std::coroutine_handle<>

-https://blog.panicsoftware.com/co_awaiting-coroutines/ shows the kind of code a compiler generates for these three variants.
-The code in the just mentioned article has been used as a guidance to tailor the manually transformed code in the p02X0-g.h and p02X0-h.h files.
-(It is not applicable to the p02X0-h.h files.)

-A high-level view of the transformation of a coroutine using an await_suspend() function that returns
+A high-level view of the transformation of a coroutine using an await_suspend() function that returns ...

 * void can be found in ../corolab/p0403at.cpp (and ../corolab/p0403dt.cpp)
 * a bool can be found in ../corolab/p0403bt.cpp